Empire of

 Non-geographic

 The Empire claims no land.
 Its map is relational: a shifting constellation of projects, friendships, conversations, and vows.
-To travel is to show up for one another.

 Map of the Empire